shisva/Klipper_MK3S-Plus_with_InputShaper/README.md

 ## Hardware Required

-- Raspberry Pi (Zero 2 W, Raspberry Pi 3B+/4/5+)
+- Raspberry Pi Zero 2 W - https://amzn.to/3ODvStE
-  _Raspberry Pi Zero W 1 is not recommended, and may not work_
+  _Raspberry Pi 3B+/4/5+ will also work, but tend to be more expensive_ _Raspberry Pi Zero W 1 is not recommended, and may not work_
-- USB Type B male to USB Type A male cable (if using a Raspberry Pi 3B+/4/5+)
+- USB Type B male to USB Type A male cable (Came with your Prusa)
-- USB Type A female to MicroUSB male converter (if using a Pi Zero 2 W)
+- USB Type A female to MicroUSB male converter (if using a Pi Zero 2 W, included in kit linked above)
-- Optional, but recommended: KUSBA: Klipper USB Accelerometer (enables easier Input Shaping calibration)
+- Optional, but recommended: KUSBA: Klipper USB Accelerometer (enables easier Input Shaping calibration) - https://amzn.to/4bzgAzA
 - (HOW DOES THE KUSBA CONNECT TO THE PI?
 I actually don't fully know) FIXME
 -